 VBMS 4910 Observing Needs in Public Health – Spring Semesters Only (3 hours)

-Participate in a semester-long experience in development or administration of a public health program on campus, in the community, or beyond.
-Each practicum must be developed in consultation and with approval of the Auburn University College of Veterinary Medicine minor coordinator Dr. James Wright, firstname.lastname@example.org, or the coordinator’s faculty designee.
+Through volunteer service to a local organization or public health agency, students will develop an understanding of the importance for volunteers to support community public health needs.
+Each practicum must be developed in consultation and with approval of the Auburn University College of Veterinary Medicine minor coordinator Dr. Kelley Steury, firstname.lastname@example.org, or the coordinator’s faculty designee.

 Elective Course (3 hours)

 Because of the breadth of public health many courses can serve as electives.
-Among them are courses in sociology, history, health administration, microbiology, virology, entomology, and kinesiology.
-Readings courses may also be arranged with faculty in a host of relevant disciplines.
+Among them are courses in sociology, communications, economics, health administration, human sciences, kinesiology, nutrition, and statistics.

 1130 Wire Rd.